imifos/autopsy-docker/README.md

 In order to display a GUI on our host system, we need to run a X11 server on our host system and mount the IPC connection points into our container.

-A good description on how to do this can be found here: https://medium.com/@dimitris.kapanidis/running-gui-apps-in-docker-containers-3bd25efa862a
+For MacOS, a good description on how to do this can be found here: https://medium.com/@dimitris.kapanidis/running-gui-apps-in-docker-containers-3bd25efa862a

-Quick-start version:
+Quick-start version for MacOS:

   * Download and install XQuartz from https://www.xquartz.org or via ```brew cask install xquartz```.
   * Logout-login or reboot.